jamietre/CsQuery/README.md

 	E+F					Adjacent sibling selector
 	E~F					General sibling selector

-All pseudoclasses that do not depend on browser state except "lang" and  are implemented:
+All pseudoclasses that do not depend on browser state except "lang" are implemented:

 	:first-child				:last-child
 	:first-of-type				:last-of-type